-In my normal job outside the project the most rewarding aspect is patients getting better.
-You can administer key clinical interventions which help a person recover go home to their loved ones.
+In my normal job, outside the project, the most rewarding aspect is patients getting better.
+You can administer key clinical interventions which help a person recover and go home to their loved ones.

 How does the work you usually do compare to the work you do on the ship?